plone/documentation/docs/classic-ui/tinymce-customization.md

 Since version 7.0, TinyMCE adds the attribute `sandbox=""` to make the `<iframe>` elements [sandboxed](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe#sandbox) with all restrictions.

-To customize this behavior there are two options which can be added to the `Other settings` JSON configuration in the `Advanced` tab of the TinyMCE controlpanel.
+To customize this behavior, there are two options which you can add to the {guilabel}`Other settings` JSON configuration in the {guilabel}`Advanced` tab of the {guilabel}`TinyMCE` control panel.

-If you want to deactivate sandboxing in general this is the JSON configuration:
+If you want to deactivate sandboxing in general, use the following JSON configuration.

 ```JSON
 {